-An OPA application is required to add the East Parcel into the W-4 urban expansion boundary.
+An OPA application is required to remove the Future Neighbourhoods Overlay redesignating the lands to Neighbourhoods.
+A separate application for the East Parcel was submitted on August 14, 2024 and resubmitted on October 8, 2024 to include the East Parcel into the W-4 urban expansion boundary.
 The collector roads through this parcel naturally support housing to allow for efficient development patterns and infrastructure.
 As mentioned earlier, the SWMF to service a portion of the subject site is required on the East Parcel given that topographically, the low point is situated at the southeast corner of the East Parcel.
 Lastly, in accordance with the City's Growth Management Strategy, settlement area boundaries should be defined and based on logical boundary conditions such as existing roads or such other natural geographic features.
 Excluding the East Parcel from the urban area would create an undesirable rural enclave at the corner of a prominent intersection within the Stittsville South area and contiguous with, or lot line to lot line with, the urban growth area.
 As such, the East Parcel is proposed to be included as part of the W-4 urban expansion area.